 • Sapon v.
 DC Comics.
 Successfully defended comics publisher from claim that its “Batman Beyond” character design infringed plaintiff’s purported rights in an unsolicited design submitted to DC.

 • Brooks v.
 Creative Arts by Calloway, LLC.
-Successfully opposed application to register the trademark CAB CALLOWAY based on prior common law use of the mark THE CAB CALLOWAY ORCHESTRA by Cab Calloway's grandson, Christopher Brooks.
+Successfully opposed application to register the trademark CAB CALLOWAY based on prior common law use of the mark THE CAB CALLOWAY ORCHESTRA by Cab Calloway's grandson.

 • PepsiCo, Inc. v.
 “The Holy See.”
-In administrative proceeding before the World Intellectual Property Organization, acquired various PEPSI-formative domain names from an anonymous squatter who purportedly registered those domain names as political speech.
+In administrative proceeding before the World Intellectual Property Organization, acquired various PEPSI-formative domain names from an anonymous squatter that claimed its use was for political speech.

 Areas of Practice